 "It is ... hoped that some future Administration will be more serious about a National Commission on Mental Health, and that widespread concern about children will generate effective mechanism to grant them their inalienable rights to a constructive role in society - the basis of self-esteem."
 1983

-Mamie Phipps Clark Abbreviated Publication List With Kenneth B. Clark.
+Abbreviated Publication List of Mamie P. and Kenneth B. Clark.

 With Kenneth B. Clark.
 "The Development of Consciousness of Self and the Emergence of Racial Identification in Negro Pre-School Children."
 Journal of Social Psychology 10 (November 1939): 592-599